Belfast, "The Troubles", and the Strong Link to Israel and Palestine

 William Mitchell and me standing in a room in the ACT Museum that replicates the “POW” holding cells he was incarcerated in.

 Ultimately, the experience of Belfast is one of hope and optimism.
-The hostilities there seem no less intractable and historical than in the Middle East; after all, I saw a parade celebrating a sectarian victory from 1690!
+The hostilities there seem no more intractable and historical than in the Middle East; after all, I saw a parade celebrating a sectarian victory from 1690!
 Yet, somehow, after the bombings and the shootings, the deaths of women and children on both sides, seemingly unyielding political ideologies, they found their way to peace.
-With Gary Mason as guide, one can see beneath the surface, understand the many historical, religious, cultural, and socioeconomic influences that keep the old narratives alive, even while people like Gary and William try to forge new ones.
+With Gary Mason as a guide, one can see beneath the surface, understand the many historical, religious, cultural, and socioeconomic influences that keep the old narratives alive, even while people like Gary and William try to forge new ones.

-For, in the end, it really is about the stories we tell, about how we transmit truths to the next generation, and how tightly we cling to our own version of history and ignore the pain and lived experience of the other side.
+For, in the end, it really is about the stories we tell, about how we transmit truths to the next generation, and how tightly we cling to our own version of history and ignore the pain and lived experience of the other.
 For 25 years, there have been no political killings in Northern Ireland.
 That is something to celebrate, that is the foundation you need to move forward.
 It is not surprising that the peacemakers of Northern Ireland see their victory, their hard-won peace, as a possible model for the Middle East.